Truist Park: Playing surface

+Ahead of the 2023 Major League Baseball season, the Braves changed to a hybrid Bermuda overseed with perennial Ryegrass.

 Monument Garden and statues

 Unlike Turner Field, Truist Park does not have a stand-alone Braves museum.
 However, a well-appointed space in the main concourse behind home plate, Monument Garden, displays many highlights of franchise history.
 The Monument Garden features audio, light and water elements.
 The Braves partnered with Atlanta-based A-R-T & Associates to create a visual experience for Braves fans.
 The baseball-centric artwork highlights nostalgic moments throughout Braves franchise history.
 The 300-piece installation consists largely of original artwork ranging from portraits to action scenes, and complemented by macro photography, oversized vintage baseball cards and a LEGO brick mosaic.
 The Braves took memorabilia from the Ivan Allen Jr. Braves Museum & Hall of Fame at Turner Field and incorporated it throughout the ballpark.

 The focal point of Monument Garden is a statue of Hank Aaron.
 The statue was created and unveiled by Atlanta-based artist Ross Rossin.
 The statue captures the moment on April 8, 1974, at Atlanta-Fulton County Stadium when Aaron broke Babe Ruth's long-standing 714 career home-run record.
 Behind the statue is a sculpture made of 755 baseball bats in honor of Aaron's career home-run total.
-A video screen plays an Aaron biography.
-Other statues will be placed throughout the stadium.
+A video screen plays an Aaron biography and other statues are placed throughout the stadium.
 The bat and ball from his 715th home run are displayed in the Hank Aaron Terrace above left field.

 On April 13, 2017, the Braves unveiled a statue of former manager Bobby Cox.
 The new statue joined two other statues outside the ballpark featuring legends of the Braves franchise.
 The other statues include Warren Spahn and Phil Niekro.

 Technology

-The stadium is equipped with a Wi-Fi network than on an average gameday can support 10,000-14,000 concurrent users access.
+The stadium is equipped with a Wi-Fi network that on an average gameday can support 10,000-14,000 concurrent users access.
 The system is robust enough for everyone in a sold-out ballpark to simultaneously post a selfie.
 On a Friday or Saturday with big crowds, the system reaches 8.3 terabits of data.
 The stadium features 250 mi of single mode fiber optic lines, 500 mi of CAT6A lines, and 1,350 802.11ac access points: 900 in the ballpark, 450 in the adjacent Battery.
 There are 1,350 Panasonic televisions that are installed throughout the ballpark.